 An overview of how the economy of the United States is organized and functions in a market system.
 Market processes are used to show how resources and incomes are allocated by households and businesses.
 Determination of national income, employment, prices, interest rates, and growth are the focus of simple analytical techniques.
 Monetary and fiscal policies are examined including their international dimensions.
-This course satisfies the social sciences/economics component of the University core curriculum.
+This course satisfies the social sciences component of the University core curriculum and is part of the College of Business undergraduate degree core.